leeroy4000/setup_github_environment.sh/README.md

 - Each machine should have its own SSH key for security.
 GitHub supports multiple keys per account.
 - Once installed in `/usr/local/bin`, you can run `setup_github_environment.sh` from anywhere.
-- This script is designed for Debian/Ubuntu/Mint systems.
+- Designed for Debian/Ubuntu/Mint systems.
 Adjust package manager commands if using another distro.
 ```